 As was mentioned above, the complex back-end of a SaaS app requires creating it from scratch.
 This method is much more expensive, but you should use it only in exceptional cases.
 A much more typical and cheaper way is to provide a back-end via APIs.
 Considering that the back-end creates the necessary data structure and security, it cannot be skipped.

 The average back-end development price is between $20 and $100 per hour or more, depending on the complexity of the functions.
 The approximate time it will take to deal with all stages might be more than 20 weeks.
+Read about How to hire backend developers.

-Back-end development cost for a SaaS app
+Back-end development cost for a SaaS product

 |Implemented feature||Approximate time||Hourly rate range||Average cost|